MacLaSa: Multi-Aspect Controllable Text Generation via Efficient Sampling from Compact Latent Space: Introduction

-Existing optimization-based methods on multi-aspect control either apply extra attribute classifiers to adjust the conditional probability distributions of language model at every generation step~\cite{DBLP:conf/iclr/DathathriMLHFMY20, DBLP:conf/emnlp/KrauseGMKJSR21, DBLP:conf/naacl/YangK21}, or regard the decoding process as an optimization objective and search for optimal soft-representations that satisfy multi-objective constraints~\cite{DBLP:conf/nips/KumarMST21,DBLP:journals/corr/abs-2205-12558, DBLP:journals/corr/abs-2202-11705, mireshghallah-etal-2022-mix}.
-However, biasing the left-to-right autoregressive LM at every decoding step will severely slow down the inference speed.
-Likewise, optimization in the high-dimensional text space is time-consuming, and the discrete nature makes it difficult to find high-quality texts.
-Recently, prefix-based methods are introduced to guide conditional generation using small continuous task-specific vectors~\cite{qian-etal-2022-controllable, DBLP:journals/corr/abs-2204-13362}.
-They typically train single-aspect prefixes separately and suffer from text quality degeneration due to the mutual interference between multiple prefixes.

-As shown in Figure~\ref{fig:intro}, from a distributional perspective, optimization-based methods mainly conduct complicated gradient-descent iterations in the distorted text space, resulting in poor linguistic quality and slow generation speed.
-Prefix-based methods combine multiple prefixes to obtain the interpolation or average of these distribution centers appraised by prefixes.
-However, there could be a mismatch between interpolation points and target intersection regions when the distribution centers of different aspects are far away, leading to the degeneration of textual fluency.
-Consequently, we propose that an improved approach for multi-aspect controllable generation should involve estimating a compact and continuous space that enhances controllability and textual quality while enabling efficient iteration or sampling in a lower-dimensional space to ensure rapid inference speeds.
+As illustrated in Figure~\ref{fig:intro}, recent works on multi-aspect controllable text generation task can be primarily categorized into two types.
+Firstly, optimization-based methods either apply extra attribute classifiers to adjust the conditional probability distributions of language model at every generation step~\cite{DBLP:conf/iclr/DathathriMLHFMY20, DBLP:conf/emnlp/KrauseGMKJSR21, DBLP:conf/naacl/YangK21}, or regard the decoding process as an optimization objective and search for optimal soft-representations that satisfy multi-objective constraints~\cite{DBLP:conf/nips/KumarMST21,DBLP:journals/corr/abs-2205-12558, DBLP:journals/corr/abs-2202-11705, mireshghallah-etal-2022-mix}.
+However, from a distributional perspective, optimization-based methods often conduct complicated gradient-descent iterations or searching in the distorted text space, and the discrete nature makes it difficult to find high-quality texts, leading to poor linguistic quality and slow inference speeds.
+Secondly, prefix-based methods are introduced to guide conditional generation using lightweight continuous task-specific vectors~\cite{qian-etal-2022-controllable, DBLP:journals/corr/abs-2204-13362}.
+They typically train single-aspect prefixes separately and suffer from text quality degeneration when combining them for multi-aspect control due to the mutual interference between multiple prefixes.
+As depicted in Figure~\ref{fig:intro}, prefix-based methods combine multiple prefixes to obtain the interpolation or average of these distribution centers appraised by prefixes.
+However, there could be a mismatch between interpolation points and target intersection regions when the distribution centers of different aspects are far away, leading to the degradation of textual fluency.
+Therefore, an ideal method for multi-aspect controllable generation should enhance controllability and textual quality, while enabling rapid inference speeds.